 Our Foundation Board is dedicated to maintaining the highest standards of ethical conduct and responsible governance of the AGCO Agriculture Foundation.
 The integrity of our Board is held to the highest standard.
 All members are guiding our development, foundation practices and impact.

 Lucinda B. Smith

-Prior to AGCO, Ms. Smith was Global Director of Human Resources at AJC International, Inc. and held global human resource management positions at Bovis Lend Lease Corporation, Cendian Corporation and Georgia-Pacific Corporation.
+Prior to joining AGCO, Ms. Smith was Global Director of Human Resources at AJC International, Inc. and held global human resource management positions at Bovis Lend Lease Corporation, Cendian Corporation and Georgia-Pacific Corporation.

 Ms. Smith holds a bachelor’s degree from Scripps College in Claremont, California.
 She also completed the University of Cambridge, Judge Business School, Advanced Leadership Programme.